Zunaeed-Imran/Car_Doctor_React_project/README.md

 - Need to responsive the checkout page in all device.
 - Need to fix the login page and make responsive in all device.
 - Need to fix the Sign-Up page and make responsive in all device.

+### More task for this project.
+- need a add add and react helmet.